The End? Do not fear

 What have you heard or read about the book of Revelation?
 How does that make you feel?

-For many, their response to this book include feelings of uncertainty, confusion and anxiety.
-These feelings are precisely what the Revelation aims to address in its readers, leaving them feeling comforted, encouraged and hopeful in Christ’s presence and victory over evil in the world.
+For many, their response to this book includes feelings of uncertainty, confusion and anxiety.
+These feelings are precisely what Revelation aims to address in its readers, leaving them feeling comforted, encouraged and hopeful in Christ’s presence and victory over evil in the world.

 7 trumpets - mountains

-How then should we read Revelation to make the meaning clear, leaving us peaceful and hopeful during times of uncertainty and hardship?
-John states this clearly in his introduction: this document is an apostolic letter (1:4), containing prophecy from God (1:3), written in the Jewish apocalyptic genre (1:1).
-Reading the book with this in mind will leave you encouraged and exhorted to live confident in Christ through tough times.
+How should we read Revelation, then, to make the meaning clear and leave us peaceful and hopeful during times of uncertainty and hardship?
+John states this clearly in his introduction: this document is an apostolic letter (1:4) containing prophecy from God (1:3), written in the Jewish apocalyptic genre (1:1).
+Reading the book with this in mind will encourage and exhort you to live confidently in Christ through tough times.

 THE NATURE OF REVELATION: A letter containing prophecy in the apocalyptic genre